Waivers & Contracts

 - If the waiver is signed on behalf of a minor by a parent or guardian, the waiver must be kept until three years after the minor turns 18.
 It is critical that USF can locate waivers in the case of a legal claim against the university.

-Thank you for all that you are doing supporting our students, faculty, staff, visitors and volunteers and wishing you well in the new academic year.
+Thank you for all that you are doing supporting our students, faculty, staff, visitors and volunteers and wishing you well.

 All contracts need to be reviewed by both the Office of General Counsel and Risk Management.
 Please expect a minimum of a 15 business day turn-around from Risk Management for a review.